-It is important to know what you should look for when buying a Betta from the pet store.
+It is important to know what you should look for when choosing a healthy betta fish from the pet store.
 The fish should be a healthy specimen from the outset, thus how you can tell if a betta fish is healthy or not is important.
 If you end up buying an unhealthy Betta, it is an almost certain recipe for disaster.
 You could end up spending many distressing hours trying to improve its looks, color, and general health to no avail.
 These fragile fish do not recover easily from malnourishment or maltreatment and you would be heartbroken if it died in your care.

 It is always a good starting point to make sure that the Betta fish was well-cared-for during its stay at the pet store.
 In fact, make sure that it is actually alive while you are in the store.
 Sometimes Betta fish lie dead in plastic bags or glass bowls, something that could go completely unnoticed.
 Often, the Betta fish in the stores are already sick because of the less-than-healthy conditions in which they may have been kept.
 By going to an obscure pet store, you could be doing yourself a disservice.
 Stick to those that enjoy a good reputation.

 Just to note, the factors listed below are mainly for those purchasing a betta at a pet store, but also serve as a general guide for determining the health of any fish.

 There are many different colors and variations of bettas.
 When choosing a betta, if the fish is pale or light in color it may be his or her natural coloring or it may be a sign of stress and/or poor health at the moment.
 People are often surprised when they bring home what appears to be a gorgeous white betta that after a few months develops a red wash or another coloring after being kept in a poor environment.
 Some signs of poor health are faded or dull coloration, but it is important to consider other factors of health as well.

 A betta’s body should be streamlined and full, looking proportionate from head to tail.
 It should not have any noticeable lumps, bumps, or growths.